How To Achieve Compliant Email Marketing

-Email marketing is a great way to keep in touch with customers and promote your products or services.
+GDPR Email marketing is a great way to keep in touch with customers and promote your products or services.
 You need to make sure you’re doing it compliant.
 Here are a few tips on how to achieve compliant email deliverability.

 Make sure you have permission to send emails.

-Meaning they have actively opted in to receive emails from you, or you have a pre-existing business relationship with them.
+Meaning they have actively opted-in to receive emails from you, or you have a pre existing business relationship with them.

-Don’t use false or misleading header information
+Don’t use false or misleading header information in your GDPR email marketing campaign

-“From,” “To,” “Reply-To,” and routing information – including the originating domain name and email address – must all be accurate and identify the person or business who initiated the message.
+“From,” “To,” “Reply To,” and routing information – including the originating domain name and email address – must all be accurate and identify the person or business who initiated the message.

 Your email’s header information is essential for a few reasons:

-It helps your recipients know who the email is from and whether or not they can trust the sender.
+It helps your recipients in your GDPR email marketing campaign know who the email is from and whether or not they can trust the sender.
+Also Ensures that your email will be appropriately routed and delivered to its intended recipient.
+It can help prevent your email from being flagged as spam.

-Don’t use deceptive subject lines
+Don’t use deceptive subject lines in your GDPR email marketing campaign

 Identify the message as an ad

 The law requires that you identify messages that are promotional as ads.
-This can be done by including a tag in the subject line of your email (e.g., “AD:”) or by clearly and conspicuously labelling the message as an advertisement in the body of the email.
+You can accomplish this by including a tag in the subject line of your email (e.g., “AD:”) or by clearly marking the message as an advertisement within the email body.

-When people opt in to receive email communications from you, make sure you provide them with a way to opt-out or unsubscribe from your emails.
+When people opt-in to receive email communications from you, make sure you provide them with a way to opt-out or unsubscribe from your emails.

 Keep your email list clean by regularly removing people who have opted out or bounced back as undeliverable.